 One of the 3 key parts in gene therapy (along with the vector and promoter), the transgene is the new gene that is delivered to cells.
 Its goal is to provide the instructions cells need to make the new protein.
 Each gene therapy uses a different transgene, even when its designed to treat the same disease.

 A protein in muscle cells that resembles dystrophin and performs a very similar function.
 It is produced in the early stages of muscle development, but is then “turned off” in favor of dystrophin.

-A type of test used in Duchenne clinical trials to show if there is dystrophin in muscle tissue, and how much.
-A muscle biopsy is required to conduct this test.
+A test used in clinical trials to show if a specific protein (like dystrophin) is present in muscle cells and, if so, how much of the protein is there.
+A muscle biopsy is required to collect the cells needed for the test.